-Decorate your Christmas tree with the most adorable Homemade Cinnamon Ornaments this year!
+Decorate your Christmas tree with the most adorable homemade Cinnamon Ornaments this year!
 This easy DIY craft is perfect for friends and family of all ages.
 All you need is cinnamon, applesauce, and some of your favorite cookie cutters to make these festive ornaments.

-While the ornaments themselves aren’t meant to be eaten, I’m sure your kids (and possibly even yourself) might be licking your fingers a few times during the process!
 Cinnamon and applesauce are the only tasty ingredients you’ll need to make these homemade ornaments, so it’s hard not to snag a little taste here and there.
 Don’t worry – I don’t think Santa will put you on the naughty list for it!

-Yes, you sure can!
 These cinnamon ornaments are super cute all on their own, but you can certainly get crafty with them as well.
 Just be sure to use things like craft glue, glitter, and other non-edible decorations for the best results, as these ornaments aren’t intended to be eaten.

 Believe me when I say this – half of the reason I love these ornaments is for the smell!
 They won’t just make your kitchen smell good when you’re making them, but they’ll also give your Christmas tree a lovely note of cozy cinnamon.